globus-gladier/gladier-patterns-examples-2022/README.md

 The common pattern requires that three distinct endpoints be running:

-* On the **instrument**, a first Globus Connect endpoint (or "Collection" in Globus parlance), which we refer to here as *instrument-transfer*, so that files can be transferred *from* the instrument.
+* On the **instrument computer**, a first Globus Connect endpoint (or "Collection" in Globus parlance), which we refer to here as *instrument-transfer*, so that files can be transferred *from* the instrument.
 * On the **analysis computer**, a second Globus Connect endpoint (*analysis-transfer*), so that files can be transferred *to* the analysis computer.
 * Also on the  **analysis computer**, a funcX endpoint (*analysis-compute*), so that tasks can be sent to the analysis computer for execution.